 Let’s set something straight right away.
 The vast, vast majority of couples are not using a wedding planner – in NZ or around the world, so if you’re planning your own wedding, you can rest assured you’re in good company.

 But I read that I need a wedding planner?

-When you see wedding planning posts such as “Why you need a planner” or like “Are planners worth it” (written by a wedding planner), remind yourself that while you may need a wedding planner, and a wedding planner may be worth it, they’re also the exception, not the rule.
+When you see articles such as “Why you need to hire a wedding planner” or like “Are wedding coordinators worth it” (written by a wedding planner), remind yourself that while you may need a wedding planner, and a wedding planner may be worth it, they’re also the exception, not the rule.

 I am not sponsored by any wedding vendors, so I can give you my honest and objective opinion without affecting advertising prospects.

 What you need to know if you don’t have a wedding planner…